coinsx/api-documentation/source/index.md

-daily_fees    | float  | bitcoin daily fees (absolute) applied to the trade since it was opened status  | string | the state of the trade (**pending** -> **open** -> **closed** -> **settled**), see status info. profit  | float  | the profit on the trade if it has settled, otherwise NULL stopMargin  | float  | size in currency (e.g. USD) of the stop margin trailMargin | float  | size in currency (e.g. USD) of the trailing stop, otherwise NULL if not set sellLimit   | float  | size in currency (e.g. USD) of the sell limit, otherwise NULL if not set
+daily_fees    | float  | bitcoin daily fees (absolute) applied to the trade since it was opened status  | string | the state of the trade (**pending** -> **open** -> **closed** -> **settled**), see status info. profit  | float  | the profit on the trade if it has settled, otherwise NULL stop_margin  | float  | size in currency (e.g. USD) of the stop margin trail_margin | float  | size in currency (e.g. USD) of the trailing stop, otherwise NULL if not set sell_limit   | float  | size in currency (e.g. USD) of the sell limit, otherwise NULL if not set

 ### STATUS
 Field | Description